Jang Jin-sung: Biography

-As of 2013, the North Korean government still threatens the life of Jang Jin-sung through statements made through the North Korea controlled media.
+According to Jang, as of 2013, the North Korean government still threatens the life of Jang Jin-sung through statements made through the North Korea controlled media.

 Jang Jin-sung wrote about his journey of defecting in his 2014 book, Dear Leader: Poet, Spy, Escapee - A Look Inside North Korea.

 In 2021, Jang Jin-Sung was accused by two women of several counts of rape and sexual coercion over the course of several years.
 While he denied the charges by the first, he has claimed a consensual relationship with the second.
-In 2022, he was sentenced by a South Korean court to six months in prison, after finding him guilty of a sexual crime against a former female coworker.
+In 2022, he was sentenced by a South Korean court to six months in prison, after being found guilty of a sexual crime against a former female coworker.
+In 2024 he won a defamation lawsuit against his accuser.